jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 const pick = popups.pick("Choose a list to rename", lists, 0, "adaptive");
 if (pick === null) { return null; }

-// Enter a new name
-const newName =
+// Enter a new name, early out if not in a valid format const newName =
 	popups.input("Enter a new name for __" + lists[pick] + "__", lists[pick]);
 if (newName === null) { return null; }

-// Make sure entered list name is in a valid format if (!newName.match(/^[_a-zA-Z][_a-zA-Z0-9]*$/))
+if (!newName.match(/^[_a-zA-Z][_a-zA-Z0-9]*$/))
 {
 	return expFormat(